23 min read

 Pea Protein on a FODMAP Diet

-Fermentable Oligo-, Di, Mono-saccharides, And Polyols (FODMAP), and it’s a term used to classify a group of carbohydrates known for causing digestive symptoms like stomach pain, gas, and bloating in people who are sensitive to them.35
+Fermentable Oligo-, Di, Mono-saccharides, And Polyols (FODMAP), is a term used to classify a group of carbohydrates known for causing digestive symptoms like stomach pain, gas, and bloating in people who are sensitive to them.33

-The FODMAP diet eliminates these foods, which are found in wheat, legumes, various vegetables and fruits, soft cheeses, milk, yogurt, and certain natural sweeteners like agave nectar or honey.
-The main benefit of the diet is its ability to help reduce digestive symptoms, particularly in individuals who have irritable bowel syndrome (IBS), and multiple studies have proven the low-FODMAP diet effective.36
+The FODMAP diet eliminates these foods, which are found in wheat, legumes, various vegetables and fruits, soft cheeses, milk, yogurt, and certain natural sweeteners, like agave nectar or honey.
+The main benefit of the diet is its ability to help reduce digestive symptoms, particularly in individuals who have irritable bowel syndrome (IBS), and multiple studies have proven the low-FODMAP diet effective.34

 While legumes are generally discouraged on a FODMAP diet, Clean Lean Protein uses an isolation process to eliminate anti-nutrients that may cause problems for individuals with FODMAP sensitivities, leaving a product that’s incredibly high in protein and practically free from FODMAPs.
 With our pea protein, you get a low-allergen, complete protein that’s free from anti-nutrients like phytic acid, lectins, and saponins, as well as FODMAPs.
 (Learn more about Pea Protein and low-FODMAP diet.)